Joonas Tamm: Vorskla Poltava

-Second return to Flora
+Loan to Flora

 In March 2022, Tamm returned to Flora once again on loan until the end of the season due to the interruption of the Russian invasion of Ukraine.
 He played the first match on 9 March in the Estonian Cup against FCI Levadia, helping the side advance to the semi-final.
 On 12 April, he scored again against Kuressaare at the Kuressaare linnastaadion in Meistriliiga.
 He helped the club to win the Meistriliiga in 2022.

 FCSB

-On 10 July 2022 he signed for Romanian Liga I club FCSB.
+On 10 July 2022, Tamm signed for Romanian Liga I club FCSB.
 On 24 July 2022, he made his debut in Liga I against Rapid București at the Stadionul Rapid-Giulești in Giulești.
 He scored his first goal for the club in a league match against Craiova on 31 July.
 He was later chosen for the league's Team of the Week.
 On 3 August he scored his first goal in the UEFA Europa Conference League against DAC Dunajská Streda at the MOL Aréna in Dunajská Streda providing the 1–0 away victory for his team.
-On 14 August he scored the winning goal in a league game against Targoviste Chindia and again was named to the Team of the Week.
+On 14 August he scored the winning goal in a league game against Chindia Targoviste and again was named to the Team of the Week.

+Botev Plovdiv

+In July 2023, Tamm signed a contract with Bulgarian club Botev Plovdiv.

+Sepsi OSK Sfântu Gheorghe

+On 3 July 2025 he signed for Sepsi OSK in Liga II.